 This can be a scary and stressful time, and you do not want to add difficulties with getting workers’ compensation benefits to your list of things to worry about.
 If you run into any obstacles, our team serving Rutherford County, North Carolina, can help.

 Types of North Carolina Workers’ Compensation Injuries

-There are dozens of scenarios whereby an employee can experience a workplace injury.
-Some examples of diseases or injuries that could result in a workers’ compensation claim include:
+There are dozens of scenarios that could cause an employee to experience a workplace injury.
+Some examples of diseases or injuries that often support a workers’ compensation claim include: